neondatabase/postgresql_anonymizer/docs/runbooks/1-static_masking.md

 [Singling Out]: https://www.pnas.org/content/117/15/8344

 We need to anonymize even further by removing the link between a person and its company.
-In the `order` table, this link is materialized by a foreign key on the field `fk_company_id`.
+In the `payout` table, this link is materialized by a foreign key on the field `fk_company_id`.
 However we can't remove values from this column or insert fake identifiers because if would break the foreign key constraint.